The tests for project 3 are handled slightly differently than other projects. Pay close attention to the sections below!

 Your goal should be to get to testable code as quickly as possible first, and then to focus on passing the functionality tests.
 One possible breakdown of tasks are:

-• Configure log4j2 add debug messages in your code.
-Once you are certain a class is working, disable debug messages for that class in your log4j2.xml file.
+add debug messages in your code.
+Once you are certain a class is working, disable debug messages for that class in yourlog4j2.xml

 Do not worry about efficiency until after your first code review.
 However, if you have had one code review and are running into issues, look for the following common issues: